Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 `&` means that it's an immutable reference and the `'a` is a name.
 The name of the lifetime of this other struct you want to look into.
 This name is useful to the compiler to prove that your struct instances will never outlive the struct they want to look into.

-What's the matter ?
+What's the matter?
 Simple: if one of your struct holds a reference to data of another struct and it outlives the other structs (meaning that the other struct has been freed), it would mean that the other struct’s data is now garbage, something completely different.
 We do not want that.
 That's called a “_Use after free_” error and this often means at least a segfault of the program (immediate termination from the kernel because of a bad memory access).
 In the worst cases, your program _does not_ segfault and then it may be open to an exploitation by a malicious code.

 The Rust compiler prevents these kind of errors by tracking lifetimes, and these `'a` are names of the lifetimes Rust tracks.
 The less you see them, the simpler your life is.